ocmca/holiday-helpers-help/README.md

 ## HolidayHelpers Client Manager

-_This repository strives to be a unified resource in support of the aforementioned web app.
+> _This repository strives to be a eentral resource for Client Manager support.
 [Report an Issue](https://github.com/ocmca/holiday-helpers-help/issues)._

 ### <a id='top'></a>Table of Contents